aeternity/aepp-sdk-docs/Sophia.md

 - Events

 ## Hello World
-Let's write a simple Hello World contract in Sophia and compile it to AEVM bytecode.
+Let's write a simple Hello World contract in Sofia and compile it to AEVM bytecode.
 ### hello_world.aes
 ```ocaml
 contract MyContract =